Leeann Hysaw has earned 11 years of experience in massage therapy having graduated from Lincoln Technical Institute in 2007.

 There are types of massage techniques that do not require the use of any lubricant at all due to the way the technique is performed.
 For example, if a therapist was performing a massage type that utilizes mostly stretching or compression techniques, then there is normally no need for a lubricant to help the hands or elbows of a therapist glide against the surface of a client’s skin.

 In the case of primarily stretching or compression-based massages, skin-to-skin gliding is not always used.
 Certain sports massage techniques may use this though most will use a mix of compression, stretching and traditional massage with lubricants.
-Also, chair massage can also be performed without a lubricant if only the back is being worked on and it is in a public setting like a mall.
+Also, a chair massage can be performed without a lubricant if only the back is being worked on and it is in a public setting like a mall.

 Dry Massage: Little to No Lubricant

 A dry massage may incorporate compression or stretching, but this does not necessarily exclude the gliding of a therapist's skin or other tools across a client’s skin.
-A massage like a Himalayan salt stone is often performed with little to no lubricant due to the mineral properties of the stones breaking down easily when the stones are moistened.
+A message like a Himalayan salt stone is often performed with little to no lubricant due to the mineral properties of the stones breaking down easily when the stones are moistened.
 Massages like this are performed by slowly gliding the dry stones across the client’s body, letting the heat of the stones warm the salts and minerals within it along with the skin of the client so that the body's oils naturally move the stone along.
 This creates a unique massage where the drag and traction of the stone against the skin is a part of the overall impact of the treatment.

 When a client’s skin is particularly dry or does not produce enough natural oils, the therapist may select a specialty oil, like coconut oil or another type, and use a small amount on the skin of the client to help the stones along in place of the body’s own oils.